In this guide, we want to teach you to Install and Configure XRDP on Rocky Linux 8.

 To access the remote Rocky Linux 8, open the run window with Winky+R and type the “mstsc” in it.
 This will open the RDP client.
 Type your IP address and click connect:

-This will display a warning that the identity of the remote computer cannot be verified.
+This will display a warning that the remote computer’s identity cannot be verified.

 Click the don’t ask me again and press yes to continue.